 These health professionals will work with you, your family and the insurer to help you stay at work or return to work and other usual activities as soon as possible.
 If you need help with your recovery, start by speaking to your doctor.

-The insurer can pay for treatment, rehabilitation or care services that are:
+The insurer can pay for treatment, rehabilitation or care services according to the relevant scheme.

 How to get the most out of your recovery

 Take an active role in your treatment and rehabilitation program or care services.